CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The user interface is intuitive and easy to navigate, and the video footage quality is impressive.
 Some routes are better than others, but overall, it’s a great experience.

-Kinomap offers a variety of routes and workouts to suit different users, but the motivation must come internally, as there are no gamification elements to drive long-term use.
+Kinomap offers a variety of routes and workouts to suit different users, but your motivation must come internally, as there are no gamification elements to drive long-term use.

 …or read my in-depth Kinomap review.